citation-file-format/ruby-cff/README.md

 From version 1.0.0 onwards, the principles of [semantic versioning](https://semver.org/) are applied when numbering releases with new features or breaking changes.

+Minor or stylistic changes to output formats are not considered "breaking" for the purposes of library versioning.

 ### Developing Ruby CFF

 Please see our [Code of Conduct](https://github.com/citation-file-format/ruby-cff/blob/main/CODE_OF_CONDUCT.md) and our [contributor guidelines](https://github.com/citation-file-format/ruby-cff/blob/main/CONTRIBUTING.md).